Liberal Party (UK): Origins

-In 1841, the Liberals lost office to the Conservatives under Sir Robert Peel, but their period in opposition was short because the Conservatives split over the repeal of the Corn Laws, a free trade issue; and a faction known as the Peelites (but not Peel himself, who died soon after) defected to the Liberal side.
+In 1841, the Liberals lost office to the Conservatives under Sir Robert Peel.
+However, their period in opposition was short because the Conservatives split over the repeal of the Corn Laws, a free trade issue; and a faction known as the Peelites (but not Peel himself, who died soon after) aligned to the Liberal side on the issue of free trade.
 This allowed ministries led by Russell, Palmerston and the Peelite Lord Aberdeen to hold office for most of the 1850s and 1860s.
 A leading Peelite was William Gladstone, who was a reforming Chancellor of the Exchequer in most of these governments.
-The formal foundation of the Liberal Party is traditionally traced to 1859 and the formation of Palmerston's second government.
+The formal foundation of the Liberal Party is traditionally traced to 1859 when the remaining Peelites, Radicals and Whigs agreed to vote down the incumbent Conservative government.
+This meeting was held at the Willis' rooms in London on 6 June 1859.
+This led to Palmerston's second government.

 However, the Whig-Radical amalgam could not become a true modern political party while it was dominated by aristocrats and it was not until the departure of the "Two Terrible Old Men", Russell and Palmerston, that Gladstone could become the first leader of the modern Liberal Party.
 This was brought about by Palmerston's death in 1865 and Russell's retirement in 1868.
 After a brief Conservative government (during which the Second Reform Act was passed by agreement between the parties), Gladstone won a huge victory at the 1868 election and formed the first Liberal government.
 The establishment of the party as a national membership organisation came with the foundation of the National Liberal Federation in 1877.
 The philosopher John Stuart Mill was also a Liberal MP from 1865 to 1868.